 The small massage store at the bottom of the airport right next to the airport link is open.
 For 700 baht you can get an hour’s traditional Thai massage here.
 If you don’t have that much time, you should treat yourself to a 30-minute massage.
 For 350 baht you’re in for a treat.
 Not much money to do something good for yourself.

-You can also relax in one of the lounges.
+You can also relax in one of the Lounges Bangkok Airport.
 Unfortunately, you can only get there on departure.
 But there are also some in the area for domestic flights (for example in wing A).

 Shopping is best done in the duty free area.
 In addition to the typical alcoholic beverages and perfumes, there are also branded goods and typical Thai products.